chrobid/queue/README.md

 * Implement a queue without using arrays as the underlying data structure
 * Package it, put it on github, and use it in another program while adhering to Go idioms wrt packaging and distribution

-I had never done any of the above before, and I learned so much in the process :)
+I had never done any of these things before, and I learned so much in the process!